 Coming back to the instrument ektara is a simple spherical resonator made of dried pumpkin with a split bamboo cane attached as its neck.
 The instrument is played by plucking at the single string present on its neck reaching inside the pumpkin resonator.

 Simple but rich is what it feels like when someone hears the music originating from this Bengali instrument which is actively used in composing Bollywood music.
 You will feel it too once you hear it:

 Dotara is an instrument containing two, fair or sometimes five strings and resembles a sarod.
 Dotaras were also used by the Bauls to create folk music for their balards across Bengal, Assam, and Bihar.

-The dotara is also an instrument which is played by plucking its strings and is used alongside other folk instruments like dhol or mandira in Bengali folk music groups.
-Have a look how it sounds and I’m sure you’ll be spellbound:
+The dotara is also an instrument that is played by plucking its strings and is used alongside other folk instruments like dhol or mandira in Bengali folk music groups.
+Have a look at how it sounds and I’m sure you’ll be spellbound:

 Interesting Fact: Dotara is also called the Mirabai because Queen Mirabai used to play bhajans on this instrument to express her devotion to Lord Krishna!

 This Bengali instrument is similar to the Ektara (one-stringed instrument attached to a drum) and is used alongside other traditional instruments in creating folk music especially the baulgaan (songs sung by the bauls).

 Khamak comprises of three basic parts: a base made out of wood which is connected via multiple strings to another art made out of wood.
 This instrument is also played by plucking the strings with one arm and adjusting the tension of the strings with the other.